michmike/Raspberry-PI-Q/README.md

 # Raspberry-PI-Q
-Heavily influenced by @justindean and his [PitmasterPI](https://github.com/justindean/PitmasterPi) project, I decided to create an advanced BBQ temperature controller using a Raspberry PI (RPI) for kamado style grills (like the Big Green Egg).
+Heavily influenced by [@justindean](https://github.com/justindean) and his [PitmasterPI](https://github.com/justindean/PitmasterPi) project, I decided to create an advanced BBQ temperature controller using a Raspberry PI (RPI) for kamado style grills (like the Big Green Egg and Kamado Joe).
 The goals of the project were the following:
 * Make delicious and consistently great BBQ
-* Use RPI to control the fan and thus the temperature of the charcoal
+* Use RPI to control the fan and the air intake of the grill.
+This means you control the temperature of the charcoal
 * Use RPI and predictive algorithms to let me know the exact time when my meat will reach the desired temperature
+* Get frequent notifications on how the cookout is going
 * Use RPI and email/text notifications if my desired intent is not met
 * Make it affordable
 * Create cool dashboards to show off my cooking

 The biggest difference of this project from the one @justindean created is the fact that i wanted to be able to have two thermocouples so that i can also monitor the temperature of the meat.
+That meant I had to write pretty much all of the code from scratch.
 Using simple growth rate math, I can use all these data to predict when my BBQ would reach the desired temperature.
 The updated BOM is listed below.

 ## Bill of Materials (BOM)
 | Functionality | Item | Price | Link |